Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Canonical acoustic black hole

 \subsection{Analogue Hawking radiation}

 Now, let us consider the massless scalar field near the horizon in order to discuss the analogue Hawking radiation.
-To do this, from Eqs.~(\ref{eq:z_canonical_Schw}) and (\ref{eq:serie_HeunC_todo_z}) we can see that the radial solution given by Eq.~(\ref{eq:solucao_geral_radial_canonical_Schw}), near the acoustic event horizon, that is, when $r \rightarrow r_{0} \Rightarrow x \rightarrow x_{+} \Rightarrow z \rightarrow 0$, behaves asymptotically as
+To do this, from Eqs.~(\ref{eq:z_canonical_Schw}) and (\ref{eq:serie_HeunC_todo_z}), and following the same procedure of subsection (\ref{Hawking_radiation_rotating}), we can see that the radial solution given by Eq.~(\ref{eq:solucao_geral_radial_canonical_Schw}), near the acoustic event horizon, that is, when $r \rightarrow r_{0} \Rightarrow x \rightarrow x_{+} \Rightarrow z \rightarrow 0$, behaves asymptotically as

 where we are considering contributions arising only from the first term in the expansion, and all constants are included in $C_{1}$ and $C_{2}$.
 Thus, taking into account the time dependence of the solution, near the canonical acoustic black hole event horizon $r_{0}$, we have